OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationschool_update.md

 |createdBy|[identitySet](identityset.md)|Entity who created the school.|

 ## Response
-If successful, this method returns a `200 OK` response code and updated [educationSchool](../resources/educationschool.md) object in the response body.
+If successful, this method returns a `200 OK` response code and an updated [educationSchool](../resources/educationschool.md) object in the response body.
 ## Example
 ##### Request
-Here is an example of the request.
+The following is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "update_educationschool"